puppeteer/puppeteer/website/versioned_docs/version-15.3.0/contributing.md

   - vendor <== the output of compiling `vendor/tsconfig.esm.json`
 ```

-### `tsconfig.ts` for the tests
+### `tsconfig.json` for the tests

 We also maintain `test/tsconfig.json`.
-This is **only used to compile the unit test `*.spec.ts` files**.
-When the tests are run, we first compile Puppeteer as normal before running the unit tests **against the compiled output**.
-Doing this lets the test run against the compiled code we ship to users so it gives us more confidence in our compiled output being correct.
+This is used to incrementally compile the unit test `*.spec.ts` files.
+Tests are run against the compiled code we ship to users so it gives us more confidence in our compiled output being correct.

 ### Root `tsconfig.json`

 The root `tsconfig.json` exists for the API Extractor; it has to find a `tsconfig.json` in the project's root directory.
-It is _not_ used for anything else.

 ## API guidelines